 Once you get to the site I suggest two options to start with, check the opportunity board or search the member companies list.
 I suggest the opportunity board first to see what types of shops you would like and go from there.

-When you get to MSPA-NA.ORG, click on the INDEPENDENT CONTRACTORS Menu on the Navigation bar.
-(Keep in mind the website can change at any given time but these are the steps as of today,
+When you get to MSPA-NA.ORG, click on the SERVICE PROVIDER SEARCH on the menu.
+(Keep in mind the website can change at any given time but these are the steps as of today.

 Click on “Search our opportunity board”